Children's Museum of Denver

-Children's Museum of Denver at Marsico Campus

 The Children's Museum of Denver at Marsico Campus is located in downtown Denver at 2121 Children’s Museum Drive, Denver, Colorado, United States.
 The 46,902 square foot building is located on a 9-acre campus and has 20 exhibits and approximately 450,000 visitors annually.
 The museum focuses on early childhood education, serving children newborn through age eight and their caregivers through interactive exhibits and educational programming.
 Its core early learning focus areas include: Science, Technology, Engineering and Math (STEM), Health and Wellness, 21st Century Skills, Literacy and the Arts.
 The museum is a member of the Association of Children’s Museums.
-The mission of the Children’s Museum of Denver at Marsico Campus is to create extraordinary experiences that champion the wonder and joy of childhood.
+The mission of the Children’s Museum of Denver at Marsico Campus is "to create extraordinary experiences that champion the wonder and joy of childhood".

 History

 The museum was founded in June 1973 in a traveling bus.
 In 1975 the museum moved into a renovated building on Bannock Street and then moved to its current location along the South Platte River in 1984.
 In 2015, the museum was made Early Childhood Education Zone’s list of top 25 children’s museums in the United States, coming in at number 11.